mlcommons/algorithmic-efficiency/README.md

 ## Rules, Documentation & FAQ

 We provide a technical documentation of the benchmark and answer frequently asked questions regarding the benchmarking protocol in a dedicated [**Documentation**](/docs/DOCUMENTATION.md) page.
 This includes which types of submissions are allowed, a description of the benchmark API, and the entire benchmarking protocol.
 Please ensure that your submission is compliant with these rules before submitting.
-Suggestions, clarifications and questions can be raised via pull requests, by creating an issue, or by reaching out to the [**working group**](mailto:algorithms@mlcommons.org).
+Suggestions, clarifications, and questions can be raised via pull requests, by creating an issue, or by reaching out to the [**working group**](mailto:algorithms@mlcommons.org).

 For a detailed description and motivation of the initial benchmark design, please refer to our [**Benchmark Paper**](/docs/DOCUMENTATION.md#benchmark-paper).
 For the results of the first AlgoPerf competition, please refer to our [**Competition Results Paper**](/docs/DOCUMENTATION.md#competition-results-paper).
-See our [**AlgoPerf Leaderboard**](https://github.com/mlcommons/submissions_algorithms) for the latest results of the benchmark and the option submit your algorithm.
+See our [**AlgoPerf Leaderboard**](https://github.com/mlcommons/submissions_algorithms) for the latest results of the benchmark and the option to submit your algorithm.

 ## Contributing & Resources